Stronger Thighs, Lesser Knee Pain For Women

 Knee pain is one of the most common, if not the most common complain of pain in the elderly.
 In the USA, nearly 4 million sufferers of knee pain above the age of 45 are ladies.

-They assessed a total of 3000 male and female subjects between the age 50 to 70 years old and measured their thigh muscle strength and took an X-ray of all patients at the start and after the two and a half year study period.
-Out of the ladies that completed the study, about 10% of them had signs and symptoms of knee pain and degenerative changes on X-ray after the study duration.
+They assessed a total of 3000 male and female subjects between the age 50 to 70 years old, and measured their thigh muscle strength.
+They took an X-ray of all patients at the start, and after the two and a half year study period.
+Of the ladies that completed the study, about 10% of them had signs and symptoms of knee pain and degenerative changes on the X-ray after the study duration.
 The main difference between the 10% who developed knee pain was the weakness in the quadriceps muscle.
 They found that the ladies who had stronger quadriceps muscles did not have any symptoms of knee pain or degenerative X-ray changes.
-Why is this so?

 If one can get to the gym, doing exercises like leg presses and knee extensions and hamstring curls would be good.
 A guide to these weight training exercises is to start off light and aim for high repetitions first.
-Doing about 3 sets of 10-15 repetitions comfortably is normally advised.
+Doing 3 sets of 10-15 repetitions comfortably is advised.
 As for warm ups, stepping onto the elliptical is a good way to not just warm up but also to build up muscles in the thigh.

 Though the study from the USA is the first to have found that the strength of the quadriceps is a good predictor of the development of OA, doing the above exercises has other benefits, other than just strengthening the quadriceps muscle.
 Those exercises will also slow down the process of osteoporosis.
 So why wait?
 Better start now than never.
 If in doubt, seek help and guidance from your nearest physiotherapy clinic.

 Experiencing knee pain?
 Click here to find out more about physiotherapy for knee pain relief and how Core Concepts can help